tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器镜像服务/购买指南/购买方式_intl_en.md

 ## Purchasing via an API
 You can use the `CreateInstance` API to create a TCR Enterprise Edition instance.
+For more information, see [CreateInstance](https://www.tencentcloud.com/document/product/1051/50715).